 Making Homemade Wine

-If you're a winemaking neophyte, start by making a small batch of wine.
+If you're a winemaking newbie, start by making a small batch of wine.
 Fifty pounds of good grapes will yield about 5 gallons of great wine.
-Winemaking supply shops may be able to procure food-grade plastic vats large enough to Accommodate the grapes, or use several large vitreous crocks.
+Winemaking supply shops may be able to procure food-grade plastic vats large enough to accommodate the grapes, or use several large vitreous crocks.

 Dump the ripe grape clusters into the vat or crocks, and crush them.
 No technology has yet surpassed the human foot for the proper gentle, but thorough, crushing of wine grapes, but the more squeamish may prefer using their hands or a potato masher.
 When the grapes are crushed, the crocks should be no more than two-thirds full.

 To stun wild and unwanted yeast and prevent premature fermentation, you can add the appropriate number of Campden tablets (pre-measured amounts of potassium metabisulfite) to the crushed grapes — usually one tablet per gallon of wine.
 Cover the crock with a towel and let it sit for a day.

 The following day, add a packet of wine yeast (not bread yeast) to the must, as the crushed gapes are called.
 Montrachet is the most commonly used type of yeast for red wine; prix de mousse also is used.
 After stirring in the yeast, use your hands to comb through the must and remove the cluster stems.
 Squeeze off any berries that may still be clinging to the stems.
 Leave no more than a few stems in the must, as too many can add too much raw tannin and leave the wine tasting "stemmy."
 Cover the crock with a towel (to prevent bacteria-carrying fruit flies from invading) and set the crock aside.
 In a day or two it will start fizzing.
 By three days, it will look like it's boiling.